Is the ‘Experience Economy’ Still Relevant?

 Some final advice from Claus, “Our brains are wired with stories, so if we want to change things, we need to create better stories.”

 So back to the original question, is the experience economy still relevant?
 The answer is yes, more than ever.

-Watch the full session through InfoComm 2020 Connected on-demand: Live Events Spotlight: Is the term ‘experience economy' still relevant?
+Watch the full session: Live Events Spotlight: Is the term ‘experience economy' still relevant?